glmdgrielson/words/links/world/vairen.md

 - Instead, in its place, dance is given treatment as a high art form, the sort of thing fancy theaters are made for and which is seen as the "classical" form for the Vai'ren.
-- In the way of _popular_ art, however, vai flock towards staged combat performances, in similar vein to real world pro wrestling, albeit with a different martial art being showcased.
+- In the way of _popular_ art, however, vai tend to flock towards staged combat performances, in similar vein to real world pro wrestling, albeit with a different martial art being showcased.
     - Simple combat demonstrations were a frequent sight in the streets.
 This